hasan8130/OS-project-6th-sem-NSUT/README.md

 ## AR APP

-Using ARcore and screenviewer to help users to interact, place and view the 3d model in the environment.
+Users can interact with, position, and observe the 3D model in the surroundings with the aid of ARcore and screenviewer.
-ARCore is Google's platform for building augmented reality experiences.
-Using different APIs, ARCore enables your phone to sense its environment, understand the world and interact with information.
-Some of the APIs are available across Android and iOS to enable shared AR experiences.
+Google's framework for creating augmented reality experiences is called ARCore.
+Your phone can perceive its surroundings, comprehend the outside world, and interact with information thanks to ARCore, which makes use of many APIs.
+To enable shared AR experiences, some APIs are accessible on iOS and Android.

 ### Sample images :
 <img width="200" height="400" alt="Tech Stack Diagram (Copy) (1)" src="https://user-images.githubusercontent.com/76277112/231264557-17631d7a-ce32-4c3d-be90-be0c5d87639f.jpg">